mk12/sicp/notes/text.md

 136
 ```

-- In this example, normal order causes a few combinations to be evaluated multiple times.
+- Here, normal order causes some combinations to be evaluated multiple times.
-- Applicative: evaluate the arguments and then apply.
-- Normal: fully expand and then reduce.

 ### 1.1.6: Conditional Expressions and Predicates

-- To make more useful procedures, we need to be able to make tests and perform different operations accordingly.
+- To make more useful procedures, we need to be able to conduct tests and perform different operations accordingly.
 - We do _case analysis_ in Scheme using `cond`.
-- Those conditional expressions work by testing each predicate.
+- `cond` expressions work by testing each predicate.
 The consequent expression of the first clause with a true predicate is returned, and the other clauses are ignored.
-- A predicate is an expression that evaluates to true or false, or a procedure that returns true or false.
+- A predicate is an expression that evaluates to true or false.
 - The symbol `else` can be used as the last clause---it will always evaluate to true.
-- The `if` conditional can be used when there are two cases.
+- The `if` conditional can be used when there are only two cases.
 - Logical values can be combined with `and`, `or`, and `not`.
-The first two are special forms, not procedures.
+The first two are special forms, not procedures, because they have short-circuiting behavior.

 ::: exercises
 1.1-5